 There are a few things you can do to become a light sleeper.
 One is to sleep with background noise.
 This can be anything from a fan to white noise.
 The sound will help to mask any other noise that might wake you up.

 Interestingly, people who are able to generate more sleep spindles can sleep through noise better than people who can’t.
 Sleep spindles are bursts of brain activity that occur during Stage 2 non-REM sleep and play an important role in memory consolidation and learning.
-People with more sleep spindles tend to be less sensitive to noise disturbances when they’re trying to fall asleep or stay asleep.
+People with more sleep spindles tend to be less sensitive to noise disturbances when they’re trying to fall asleep faster.

 Sleep with a Night Light